replit/play/README.md

 play.start_program()
 ```

-In the above program, the background will change and the cat will appear to turn at the same time even though the code is running single-threaded.
+In the above program, the backdrop will change and the cat will appear to turn at the same time even though the code is running single-threaded.

 The `async` keyword isn't necessary to write unless you want to use `await` functions.
 If you try to use an `await` command inside a non-async function, Python will show you an error like this: